 Here is a detailed list of all of the different types of beds from around the world that you can add to your home.

 Folding beds are quite unique.
-These have a hinged frame that allows you to fold the bed up into a smaller space.
+These have a hinged frame that allows you to fold the bed up into a smaller space., or into the wall as seen in this photo.
 These are ideal for small spaces or rooms that have dual purposes such as guest rooms or studio apartments.
 You can fold it out at night when you are ready for bed and fold it back up when company comes over.
 Some of these beds can be put into closets, fold on a wheeled frame, and even into different enclosures for display.
 They make ideal dorm beds.

 You may be interested in: The Best Rollaway Beds

 Platform beds completely eliminate the need for bulky box springs.
 They are made with rows of flexible wooden slats or a latticed structure that can support even the heaviest of mattresses.
 The platform gives the mattress the proper ventilation to avoid mold and mildew buildup.

 You may want to read: Best Platform Bed Frames

 Panel beds are made with flat, decorated, and tall panels of wood for the headboard and footboard.
 These are divided into sections with molding, just like wall paneling.
 These are similar to platform beds, only they have side rails that allow for the use of a box spring and mattress.

 Sleigh beds look exactly how they sound, like a sleigh.
 These have scrolled head and footboards made from heavy wood.
 They can be made from a variety of materials that include aluminum, iron, and steel, though not as curved as wood.
 These are quite an exquisite piece of furniture that was first found in the early 19th century French and American Empire period.